BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_0_Introducing_Bitcoin.md

 ## About Lightning

-Lightning is a layer-2 protocol that interacts with Bitcoin to allow users to use their bitcoins "off-chain".
+Lightning is a layer-2 protocol that interacts with Bitcoin to allow users to exchange their bitcoins "off-chain".
 It has both advantages and disadvantages over using Bitcoin on its own.

-Lightning is also the secondary focus of this book.
-Though the book is mostly about interacting directly with Bitcoin (and the `bitcoind`), Lightning is an upcoming technology that is likely to become a popular alternative to Bitcoin in the near future.
-This book thus takes the same approach to Lightning as to Bitcoin: it teaches how to interact directly with a trusted Lightning daemon from the command line.
+Lightning is also the secondary focus of this tutorial.
+Though it's mostly about interacting directly with Bitcoin (and the `bitcoind`), it pays some attention to Lightning because it's an upcoming technology that is likely to become a popular alternative to Bitcoin in the near future.
+This book takes the same approach to Lightning as to Bitcoin: it teaches how to interact directly with a trusted Lightning daemon from the command line.

 Unlike with Bitcoin, there are actually several variants of Lightning.
 This tutorial uses the standard-compliant [c-lightning](https://github.com/ElementsProject/lightning) implementation as its trusted Lightning server.

 **_What is a Layer-2 Protocol?_** A layer-2 Bitcoin protocol works on top of Bitcoin.
 In this case, Lightning works atop Bitcoin, interacting with it through smart contracts.

 **_What is a Lightning Channel?_** A Lightning Channel is a connection between two Lightning users.
-Each of the users locks up some number of bitcoins with a multi-sig signed by both of them.
-The two users can then exchange bitcoins without ever writing to the blockchain.
-Only when they want to close out their channel do their settle their bitcoins, based on the final division of coins.
+Each of the users locks up some number of bitcoins on the Bitcoin blockchain using a multi-sig signed by both of them.
+The two users can then exchange bitcoins through their Lightning channel without ever writing to the Bitcoin blockchain.
+Only when they want to close out their channel do they settle their bitcoins, based on the final division of coins.

-**_What is a Lightning Network?_** When you put together a number of Lightning Channels, this creates the Lightning Network.
-This allows two users who have not created a channel between themselves to exchange bitcoins with Lightning.
-The protocol forms a chain of Channels between the two users, then exchanges the coins through the chain using time-locked transactions.
+**_What is a Lightning Network?_** Putting together a number of Lightning Channels creates the Lightning Network.
+This allows two users who have not created a channel between themselves to exchange bitcoins using Lightning: the protocol forms a chain of Channels between the two users, then exchanges the coins through the chain using time-locked transactions.

 **_What are the Advantages of Lightning?_** Lightning allows for faster transactions with lower fees.
-This creates the real possibility for bitcoin-funded micropayments.
+This creates the real possibility of bitcoin-funded micropayments.
 It also offers better privacy, since it's off-chain with only the first and last states of the transaction being written to the immutable Bitcoin ledger.

-**_What are the Disadvatnages of Lightning?_** Lightning is still a very new technology and hasn't been tested as thoroughly as Bitcoin.
+**_What are the Disadvantages of Lightning?_** Lightning is still a very new technology and hasn't been tested as thoroughly as Bitcoin.
 That's not just a question of the technological implementation, but also whether the design itself can be gamed in any unexpected ways.

 ### Lightning - In Short

-One way to think of Lightning is: _a way to transact bitcoins using electronic contracts between pairs of people, so that only a first and final state have to be written to the blockchain_.
+One way to think of Lightning is: _a way to transact bitcoins using off-chain channels between pairs of people, so that only a first and final state have to be written to the blockchain_.

 ## Summary: Introducing Bitcoin

 Bitcoin is a peer-to-peer system that allows for the transfer of funds through transactions that are locked with puzzles.
-These puzzles are dependent upon public-key cryptography.
+These puzzles are dependent upon public-key elliptic-curve cryptography.
 When you generalize the ideas behind Bitcoin, you get blockchains, a technology that's currently growing and innovating.
+When you expand the ideas behind Bitcoin, you get layer-2 protocols such as Lightning, which expand the currency's potential.

 ## What's Next?